ZebMcKayhan/WireguardManager/README.md

 ```
 (assuming eth0 is your WAN interface) in wg12-up.sh for example (see further down).

-ok, so this is how we handle IPSETs in wgm.
+ok, so this is how we setup IPSETs in wgm.

 wgm will setup rules for marks going out wg1x interfaces but not for the WAN interface (as it is not linked to any peer). so here we need to make a custom script:
 ```sh